Investing in people

 - in the longer term – as part of Europe’s strategy to remodel its economy, creating not just jobs, but an inclusive society.

 For sixty years now, the European Commission has been working in partnership with the Member States to give people the opportunity to improve their job prospects.
 Throughout 2017, the 60th anniversary of the ESF was commemorated in many regional and national events.

-The ESF will provide €80 billion (in current prices) in funding over 2014-2020 to:
+In this period, the ESF will provide some €80 billion (in current prices) in funding to:

 The ESF strategy and budget are negotiated and decided on jointly by EU governments, the European Parliament and the Commission.

 Its 7-year operational programmes are planned by governments and approved by the European Commission.